acconeer/acconeer-python-exploration/docs/ref_apps/a121/breathing.rst

 The difference in phase between two consecutive measurements can therefor be converted to the corresponding relative change in distance to the reflecting object.
 The algorithm takes advantage of this by cumulating the relative changes in phase and thereby track the motion of the chest of the breathing person.

-The result is stored in the previously mentioned fifo buffer.
+The result is stored in the previously mentioned FIFO buffer.
 The length of the buffer depends on the selected time series length (:attr:`~acconeer.exptool.a121.algo.breathing._processor.BreathingProcessorConfig.time_series_length_s`), frame rate (:attr:`~acconeer.exptool.a121.algo.breathing._ref_app.RefAppConfig.frame_rate`).
 The number of buffers is determined by the number of distance to be analyzed